Thopramkudy: Etymology

 The name 'Thopramkudy' might have come from two words, thopran (which is the name of a tribal leader) and kudy (which means colony).
 It is believed that he was the first man to do cultivation and his place/house came to be known as Thoprankudy and eventually it changed to Thopramkudy.

 History

 Most of those farmers who had migrated to Thopramkudy and its environs consisted mainly of Catholic Christians.
 On 12 November 1969, a temple dedicated to Shri Dharmasashta was established to serve the spiritual needs of the Hindus.
 60 years ago Sree Dharma Sastha Temple (Ayyappa) was established by the Tribals (Anakootil Krishnankutti, Karikallil Kuttan, Kelan Raman (Mannathiparayil), Thandel Kuttappan, etc.).
 From 1959 on, the said temple lay under the protection and jurisdiction of the great association of hill tribals.
-As for Christian settlers, Kiliyarkadam church served their needs.
+As for Christian settlers, Kiliyarkandam church served their needs.
 When people began to migrate in large numbers, the establishment of a church at Thopramkudy became inevitable.